Makar Sankranti: Bangladesh

-Shakrain is an annual celebration of winter in Bangladesh, observed with the flying of kites.
+Shakrain is an annual celebration of winter in Bangladesh in the downtown of Dhaka, observed with the flying of kites.
+Many families in villages across Bangladesh observe Makar Sankranti in many ways.
+At midnight on January 14/15, people light fireworks to mark the beginning of the holiday.
+Betting games are played, but with fruits, similar to dice games.
+Families round up ingredients to compete with others in their village to see who can create the largest variety of pithas.
+Others go fishing in ponds, creeks and streams to see who can catch the largest fish.
+It is a fun holiday that many wait for year-long.

+The holiday is observed by a significant amount of the Bengali diaspora as well.

 Nepal

 Maghe Sankranti is a Nepalese festival observed on the first of Magha in the Vikram Sambat (B.S) calendar (about 14 January).
 Tharu people celebrate this particular day as new year.
 It is also regarded as the major government declared annual festival of the Magar community.

 Observant Hindus take ritual baths during this festival.
 These include Sankhamul on the Bagmati near Patan; In the Gandaki/Narayani river basin at Triveni, Devghat near Chitwan Valley and Ridi on the Kaligandaki; and in the Koshi River basin at Dolalghat on the Sun Koshi.
 Festive foods like laddoo, ghee and sweet potatoes are distributed.

 Pakistan (Sindh)

 On this festive day, Sindhi parents send ladoos and chiki (Laaee) made of sesame seeds to their married daughters.
 The Sindhi community in India too celebrate Makar Sankranti as Tirmoori which involves parents sending sweet dishes to their daughters.